w3c-ccg/did-pkh/README.md

 ## Meetings

-Regular meetings for this CCG work item will be held every two weeks on Thursdays at [1.30PM Eastern Time](https://www.timeanddate.com/worldclock/), on a
+Regular meetings for this CCG work item will be held every four weeks on Thursdays at [1.30PM Eastern Time](https://www.timeanddate.com/worldclock/), on a
 [workitem-specific jitsi room](https://meet.w3c-ccg.org/didpkh) hosted by the CCG.
 Minutes will be published in [the meetings directory](meetings/) here in the repo.